BrenoAqua/Senren/docs/scene_switching.md

 ![type:video](assets/Scene_Switching_Preview.mp4)

-Switch between immersive "Scenes" where the Sentence text, Audio, and Images are synchronized.
+Switch between immersive "Scenes" where the Sentences, Audio, Images and Misc Info are synchronized.

 - **Grouped Navigation:** Supports splitting sentences into segments using `<span class="group">...</span>` tags in the Anki field.
 - To use this feature, update the `sentence` and `sentenceFurigana` fields in Yomitan’s "**Configure Anki flashcards…**" settings: